civol/HDLRuby/tuto/tutorial_sw.md

 > __But why two of them?__ I would like to answer that this is because of a limitation of Verilog HDL, but this is not the case.
 It is because HDLRuby's instantiation mechanism is very different from the Verilog HDL (and the VHDL) one, so for the moment, and only for easing the coding work of the HDLRuby compiler, one description of `my_circuit` is generated per instance.

 Copying a circuit is easy, but it achieves no purpose if the copied circuit is not in a relationship with its environment.
 It is where the ports become useful: they are the communication points between a circuit and its outside world.
 Concretely, to interact with a circuit, its ports must be connected to something that will interact with them.
-How this interaction work is a story for the other sections of this tutorial.
+How this interaction works is a story for the other sections of this tutorial.
 For now, let us focus on connections: in HDLRuby this is done using the assignment operator `<=` as follows:

  * For an input port of the current circuit:
  ```ruby